 Sending up to 100 percent of power to the front or rear wheels helps make Ford’s Intelligent All-Wheel Drive a real asset in snowy or wet weather.
 This transfer of power results in better traction all the way around.
 And to optimize road grip and handling even more, this tech-savvy setup can assess road conditions 20 times faster than the blink of an eye and adjust to any changes in the road surface almost instantly.
 This system also compensates for oversteer and understeer to make the vehicle more stable and predictable through cornering maneuvers.

-Whether you're looking for more all-weather capability or better overall handling and performance, a competent AWD system is the answer to a more sure-footed drive -- especially in colder climates.
+Whether you’re looking for more all-weather capability or better overall handling and performance, a competent AWD system is a good solution for a more sure-footed drive, especially in colder climates.
 For winter driving, all four of the systems we outlined are outstanding.
-But if you're looking for a real performance edge and don't mind paying the premium, Audi's quattro is hard to beat.
+But if you’re looking for a real performance edge and don’t mind paying the premium, Audi’s quattro is hard to beat.

 - 2WD, 4WD or AWD: Which Is Best for You?

 - 7 Best Used AWD Cars Under $20,000 for 2019

 - All-Wheel Drive: Do You Really Need It?

 Editor’s Note: This article has been updated for accuracy since it was originally published.